claceio/docs/content/docs/features.md

 - Hypermedia driven backend [API design]({{< ref "app/routing" >}}), simplifying UI development
 - Dynamic reload using SSE (Server Sent Events) for all application changes, backend and frontend
 - Automatic creation of ECMAScript modules using esbuild
-- Automatic download for regular JavaScript dependencies
+- Automatic download for JavaScript and CSS dependencies
-- Support for TailwindCSS and DaisyUI watcher integration, auto-download for classless CSS libraries
+- Support for TailwindCSS and DaisyUI watcher integration
 - [Template caching]({{< ref "app/templates/#template-file-location" >}}) and automatic reload on changes

 ## App Deployment Features